parasaurolophus/rader.us/src/philosophy/computability.md

 _truth_.
 Euclid's theorems do not merely form an interesting set of mutually consistent mathematical formulas.
 Euclid's reliance on "constructions" demonstrate that his theorems describe properties of objects and operations carried out in the real world.
-Non-Eudclidean Geometries have no such correspondence to observable reality (at least not at the scale at which human senses operate).
+Non-Euclidean Geometries have no such correspondence to observable reality (at least not at the scale at which human senses operate).
 Not only does every valid Non-Euclidean Geometry contradict Euclid's "common sense" Geometry, each contradicts every other.
 But if validity is the goal rather than correspondence to empirical truth, that does not matter at all.
-A "mathematical truth" was accepted as proven even though that required abandoning the need for, or ability to, assert anything at all about empirical truth solely on the basis of mathematics.
+A "mathematical truth" was accepted as proven even though that required abandoning the need or ability to assert anything at all about empirical truth solely on the basis of mathematics.

 This is more than a mere matter of terminology (substituting "validity" as if it were a synonym of "truth").
 Mathematicians knew they could not have their cake